208ProgrammingClub/guess-my-number/README.md

 How will our program know which way to go?
 Ha! no problem you say?...just break it into manageable chunks!
 Sure thing.
 First we want to know when the player actually wins, or looses the game.
 I mean lets get this thing over with soon, that's a lot of code to write!

 ##Conditionals
 Before we dive in we need to understand how __Conditinals__ work.
 Conditionals or conditional statements rely on a "boolean expression" (a "condition" that has a true or false answer) to determine whether the code they contain should be executed or ignored.
 Javascript understands the constants representing the two boolean values, true and false.
-In most JavaScript programs look for the conditional [if] statement (the line of code that starts with the word if).
+In most JavaScript programs try to look for the conditional [if] statements (the line of code that starts with the word if).
 When the [if] statement is in fact a 'true' statement, the code that immediately follows will run (execute).
-If it is false, the following code surrounded in {} is ignored.
-After determining [if] the condition is true and JavaScript runs the code or [if] JavaScript determines it is false, JavaSccipt then proceeds to the next line and tests to see if it is true or false and so on.
+If itthe conditional [if] statement is false, the following code surrounded in {} is ignored and Javascript simply moves to the next block of code.

 If the players guess is too high we should probably tell them they are too high, similarly if thier guess is too low we should tell them they are too low.
 Else if their guess is not a number we should exit the game.
 We use Javascript to run and test the users guess against portions of our code under certain "Conditions".
 Thats where the word __"Conditionals"__ comes from.